State & Local Governments / Municipal Equity

 What license types will be allowed in the municipality?

 The Commission created a wide variety of license types, all authorized under state law, to encourage the participation of businesses of all sizes.
 Each license type involves distinct areas of business operations that create jobs in distinct fields.
 For example, independent testing labs may create jobs for scientists, while microbusinesses and cooperatives may create jobs for those with expertise in agriculture, and transporters may create jobs for drivers.
 Municipalities that want to encourage development of small businesses may decide to consider what type of licenses they wish to allow within the community, such as microbusinesses, craft cooperatives or other cultivators and manufacturers that agree to operate on a limited scale.
+Marijuana couriers, marijuana delivery operators, and social consumption establishments are currently exclusively available to equity program participants and represent a great opportunity for municipalities to support equity businesses.

 Once the community has established its local zoning bylaws, ordinance and/or regulations, the Commission recommends that community leaders attend an applicant’s Community Outreach Meeting, where residents and municipal officials may raise specific concerns.
 Applicants may then take the opportunity to address those concerns and move forward to negotiate a Host Community Agreement (see the Commission’s Guidance on Host Community Agreements) and otherwise progress through any local selection process.